Big news, everyone:

-This is a major announcement and we know a lot of you have been waiting for this one.
+This is a major announcement for Facebook messenger users, and we know a lot of you have been waiting for this one.
 So pop the champagne, do a little dance, call your mom—whatever you gotta do.
 Get it all out of your system!

 But when you’re done, keep reading—because in this post you’re going to learn how this new payment method works and how to set them up in your ManyChat Pro account.

 First, here’s a quick example of how these Facebook mobile payment will look from the user’s end:

 Pretty slick, right?

-Just click “Buy” and enter your credit card info.
+Just click “Buy” and enter your credit card info to share payment information.
 It’s about as easy as it gets.

 Quick enough for impulse purchases, robust enough for fully fleshed-out sales funnels.

 Let’s dive in and see how you can set up ManyChat payments inside your account.

 (Spoiler alert: it’s pretty easy).